Skip to main content

 Fjord Norway

 Todalen, Innerdalen, Sunndalen, Litjdalen, Grødalen and Eikesdalen are a cluster of valleys that extend from the ocean into the high mountains of Trollheimen and Dovre.
-The area has phenomenal opportunities for walking and climbing, but also for cycling and driving.
+The area has excellent opportunities for walking and climbing, but also for cycling and driving.
 Try the gravel road Aursjøvegen from Eikesdalen to the small town of Sunndalsøra via Aursjøen and the Litjadalen valley, for example.

 4. Rock formations by the Lysefjord and the Lysebotn hairpin bends